 - Use Reference fields for fields such as Categories, Author, Navigation.

-- Use Select field when the options are predefined and are not likely to change.
-Any changes require a developer to constantly update the content type.
+- Use the Select field when the options are predefined and are not likely to change.
+Any changes require a developer to update the content type constantly.

 Additional Resource: If you want to learn more about fields, refer to our documentation on Field Properties.